hlowman/TidyTuesday/README.md

 # Tidy Tuesday
-This repository houses all materials from the [Southern California Coastal Water Research Project's](https://www.sccwrp.org/) Tidy Tuesday R tutorial series.
+This repository houses materials from the [Southern California Coastal Water Research Project's](https://www.sccwrp.org/) Tidy Tuesday R tutorial series.

+Please note, that starting in February 2021 (week 23), this repository will instead be maintained by SCCWRP.
+Please visit [their more recent repository](https://github.com/SCCWRP/TidyTuesday) for additional tutorials.

 - The *scripts* folder contains all code live-coded during the following sessions, with additional annotations added for clarity.